 - All merchandise must include the language "The George Washington University," "GW" or one of the institutional logos in at least one prominent location (e.g., back, front, pocket, or sleeve). - The registration mark symbol "[®]" must appear in the lower right area of the GW verbiage or logo.
-For merchandise versions of the GW logos, please email LTP@gwu.edu. - The GW Athletics Marks are restricted to use only by the Department of Athletics, Intramural/Club Sports, and the Lerner Health and Wellness Center programs. - Merchandise must be purchased through an approved vendor. - After you design your artwork, you must have it approved by GW Licensing and Trademarks Program either by submitting online or emailing ltp@gwu.edu.
+For merchandise versions of the GW logos, please email LTP@gwu.edu. - The GW Athletics Marks are restricted to use only by the Department of Athletics, Intramural/Club Sports, and the Lerner Health and Wellness Center programs. - The University Seal is reserved for Restricted Use only.
+Request permission to use the University Seal from the Licensing and Trademarks Program at LTP@gwu.edu. - Merchandise must be purchased through an approved vendor. - After you design your artwork, you must have it approved by GW Licensing and Trademarks Program either by submitting online or emailing ltp@gwu.edu.